ASHUTOSH-SG/NearNexusFrontEnd/README.md

 ## Product Data API

-The electronic product data is sourced from the [Thapa Technical Product API](https://jsonkeeper.com/b/2XS9).  enabling the seamless integration of product listings into our project.
+The electronic product data is sourced from the (https://jsonkeeper.com/b/2XS9).  enabling the seamless integration of product listings into our project.

 ## Acknowledgments